wp-plugins/recipe-of-the-day/readme.txt

 Plugin "Recipe of the Day" displays categorized recipes on your blog.
 There are over 20,000 recipes in 40 categories.
 Recipes are saved on our database, so you don't need to have space for all that information.

+<b>Try the Demo</b>

+If you're interested in seeing what a default installation of Recipe of the Day has to offer, try out the <a target="_blank" href="http://www.findbestfood.net/">Recipe of the Day</a>

 == Installation ==

 1. Upload the folder recipe-of-the-day to the /wp-content/plugins/ directory